 The capital improvements detailed below are from all funds.
-Capital Improvements, or capital expenditures, are expenses of the County for acquiring or maintaining capital assets such as land, building, equipment and infrastructure.
-These expenditures become assets on the balance sheet of the County.
 There are a total of 45 capital projects totaling \$98 million in FY 2022.
 Seventy-four percent of these projects are Enterprise Fund projects.
 These projects are funded by sewer or water users through connection and assessment fees.